-Students are expected to report immediately to this designated area after receiving their lunch.
-Students are not allowed to speak to others in Lunch Detention.
+Students are expected to report immediately to this designated area before receiving their lunch.
+Students are not allowed to speak to others in Lunch Detention and personal electronic devices will be collected by the monitor.
 The monitor will have a list of students who are to serve lunch detentions.

-Saturday School/After-School Detention
+Saturday School/Before- or After-School Detention